rantsandruse/pytorch_lstm_04imdb/README.md

       for dim in [10, 50, 100, 200, 300, 400, 500]:
          run_experiment(dim)

 Our experiment shows that the intrinsic dimension of our LSTM model is ~400, or **0.4%** of the parameter size.
-We only run it for hidden dimension=64, but you are likely to see similar answers with a different choice, as the magnitude of intrinsic dimensions is fairly robust against changes in layer width and depth.
+We only ran it for hidden dimension=64, but you are likely to see similar answers with a different choice, as the magnitude of intrinsic dimensions is fairly robust to changes in layer width and depth.

 ## Main takeaway
 1. The classical concept of "overfitting" and "underfitting" and its implications do not work well with neural networks in the overparameterized region.
 Overparameterized neural networks are likely to achieve zero training error without compromising testing performance.
-In other words, "overfitting" on training data is not the enemy of neural networks (and other complex ML models).
+In other words, "overfitting" on training data is not the enemy of neural networks (and other ML models with high complexity).
 2. The intrinsic dimension idea can further help us understand why "overfitting" does not happen with neural networks:
    a) The intrinsic dimension of a neural network is orders of magnitude smaller than the number of parameters.
    b) The size of intrinsic dimension (as a measure of model complexity) is quite robust against changes in the number of parameters (layer width and depth).